Occidental Chemical Corp

 NPL Listing HistoryOur country's most serious uncontrolled or abandoned hazardous waste sites can be cleaned using federal money.
 To be eligible for federal cleanup money, a site must be put on the National Priorities List .
 This site was proposed to the National Priorities List on June 24, 1988 and formally added to the list on October 4, 1989.

-Threats and ContaminantsThe groundwater is contaminated with volatile organic compounds (VOCs), including trichloroethylene (TCE) and vinyl chloride from former manufacturing activities.
-The groundwater is pumped continuously through the groundwater treatment system.
+Threats and ContaminantsThe groundwater is contaminated with volatile organic compounds (VOCs), including styrene, trichloroethylene (TCE), and vinyl chloride, that are associated with the former manufacturing activities.
+Extracted groundwater is pumped continuously through a groundwater treatment system that utilizes air stripping technology and carbon as the primary treatment components.
 Because of this, there is no movement of the contaminated groundwater from the site.
 The local drinking water supply is provided by a Pottstown municipal facility which depends on water from the Schuylkill River.
-Some residents across from the Schuylkill river depend on well water.
-The former earthen lagoons contained PVC sludge, and were primarily contaminated with TCE and vinyl chloride monomer.
+The former earthen lagoons sludges held PVC material, and were primarily contaminated with TCE and vinyl chloride monomer.

 Contaminant descriptions and risk factors are available from the Agency for Toxic Substances and Disease Registry, an arm of the CDC.

-In November 2001, work was conducted to remove soil from a portion of a drainage swale located south of the site in the floodplain.
+In November 2001, work was conducted to remove soil from a portion of a drainage swale located at the southwest portion of the site in the floodplain.
 A total of 200 tons of soil were excavated and sent offsite for disposal.
 After excavation, the drainage swale was backfilled with clean fill and the top foot was backfilled with rip-rap.
-For the cleanup of the earthen lagoons two pilot studies were conducted.
-However, after they were completed more investigation was needed and additional sampling was conducted.
+For the cleanup of the earthen lagoons, two pilot studies were conducted.
+The tests were inconclusive so more investigation was needed and additional sampling was conducted.
 One new off-site well was also installed to obtain comparison data.
 The information collected as part of this sampling was used to conduct a risk evaluation in connection with the earthen lagoons.
 EPA then made a determination that a FFS was required to re-evaluate the remedial action previously selected for the earthen lagoons.
 On September 29, 2005, EPA and Occidental entered into an Administrative Agreement and Order on Consent to conduct the FFS.
 Occidental conducted the FFS activities as outlined in a workplan approved by EPA.
 As a result, an April 2008 ESD required the excavation and off-site disposal of the lagoon sludges.
 This work was completed in September 2008.

-An Explanation of Significant Differences that will change the groundwater performance standard, add two contaminants to the groundwater contaminant of concern list, and describe the site institutional controls is scheduled to be issued in 2013.
+An Explanation of Significant Differences that changed the groundwater performance standard, added a contaminant to the groundwater contaminant of concern list, and described the site institutional controls was issued in 2013.
+The first 5-Year Review for the site was signed in August 2013.
+The only issue identified during the review process involves the implementation of institutional controls.